 Green Quartz Waterfall Earrings

-Like a cascade of precious gems, the Waterfall earrings reflect light beautifully onto the face.
+Like a cascade of precious gems, the green quartz Waterfall earrings bring a lot of radiance to the face.

 Dimensions: 3.2 x 6 cm

 Throughout the centuries jewellery has been seen a treasure, this has allowed it to stand the test of time.